How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 *GPS is the airport where the dive guides will pick you up at 11:00 am on your liveaboard departure date

-**Would only recommend flying into this airport if the flight options are significantly cheaper since it is a two hour ferry ride from Puerto Ayora in Santa Cruz to Baltra Port (where the liveaboard leaves from) and the ferry only goes twice a day.
+**Would only recommend flying into this airport if the flight options are significantly cheaper, since it requires a two-hour ferry ride from Puerto Ayora in Santa Cruz to Baltra Port (where the liveaboard departs).
+Additionally, the ferry only operates twice a day, which may require careful scheduling.

 Which Airlines Fly from mainland Ecuador to the Galapagos Islands?